 e-readers.
 One American book?
 Moby Dick.
 It's a touchstone for me.

 I love Dostoevsky.
 I love Kazantzakis.
 I love Kierkegaard.
 I love

 Unamuno.
 I love Theodore Roethke.
 I love Juan Rulfo.
 I love Rumi.

-love Plato.
-I love Nietzsche.
+Nietzsche.
+I love Lorca.
 I love Mark Twain.
+In my early twenties

 My TV is hooked-up to a DVD and a VCR, not to cable or dish or some

 other source of broadcast TV.
 So, as a practical matter, I watch no